Iandmee/P3rs1f1l3/Windows_Persistence_addons.md

 </br></br>

 ## Shortcut Modification
-You can change shortcuts properties for hidden command execution.
-For example paste in shortcut target this simple command:
+You can change shortcut properties for stealth command execution.
+For example modify target shortcut to run this command:
 ```powershell
 powershell.exe -c "powershell.exe -w hidden  C:\path\to\badguy.exe ; C:\path\to\shortcut_program.exe"

 ```
-When user click this shortcut, system start **badguy.exe** and **shortcut_program.exe **
+When user clicks this shortcut, system will start **badguy.exe** and **shortcut_program.exe ** simultaneously

 #### Detection:
 In process manager user can see malicious process.